jusleg/slackify/README.md

 In this example, all events of subtype `file_share` will be sent to the `ImageHandler` class.

 ## Slack client
 In order to send messages, the [slack ruby client gem](https://github.com/slack-ruby/slack-ruby-client) was used.
 You can send plain text messages, images and interactive messages.
 Since the bot was envisioned being more repsonsive than proactive, the client was made available for handlers to call using the `slack_client` method.
-If you wish to send messages outside of handlers, you can get the slack client by calling `Toddlerbot.configuration.slack_client`
+If you wish to send messages outside of handlers, you can get the slack client by calling `Slackify.configuration.slack_client`

 ### Sending a simple message
 ```ruby